Code-Institute-Submissions/MLS-Project-1-Adventure-Tours/README.md

 There is a Navigation bar at the top of the site.The Navigation bar collapses on smaller devices and a button appears which gives access to the Nav-Links on smaller devices

-Users can navigate to each page on the site by clicking the appropriate link within the Navigation bar - The buttons/links are designated by name corresponding to their respective pages
+Tourist can navigate to each page on the site by clicking the appropriate link within the Navigation bar - The buttons/links are designated by name corresponding to their respective pages

 ## Features in Use